ViolaRono/DataVine-Analytics/README.md

 - Both methods agree on cluster assignments for most states; PC1 (driven by violent crime rates) appears to separate lower-crime from higher-crime states.

-## Notes on Methodology
-- Train/test splits are always performed before scaling/PCA to prevent data leakage.
-- Feature selection and cluster-count decisions are explained with reasoning in-notebook, rather than applied as unexplained defaults.
-- Limitations (e.g., 1D PCA compressing magnitude information in the recommendation system) are called out explicitly rather than glossed over.

 ## How to Run
-1. Ensure rdatasets is installed: run !pip install rdatasets in a notebook cell (note: pip install rdatasets without the ! will raise a SyntaxError in Jupyter).
+1. Ensure rdatasets is installed: run !pip install rdatasets in a notebook cell.
-2. Run cells sequentially from top to bottom.
-3. No external files are required — Wine loads from scikit-learn, Chickwts and USArrests load from rdatasets.
+2. No external files are required — Wine loads from scikit-learn, Chickwts and USArrests load from rdatasets.